 Phase Two: The Midpoint

-The team hasn’t accomplished much and a general malaise has set it.
+The team hasn’t accomplished much and a general malaise has set in.
 This is where the group can do a quick reassessment and kick it into a higher gear to move to the final phase.
 This is also where you see the worst project fatigue in the form of a midpoint lull.
+But if a team is able to conquer their malaise, they hit a state of acceleration.

 Phase Three: Perform